ToyotaInfoTech/RAMN/docs/hardware/powertrain.rst

 Shift lever
 -----------

-The shift lever is simulated by a 4-direction joystick, with center-push function.
+The shift lever is simulated by a 4-direction joystick, with a center-push function.
 The selected component is a `SKRHADE010 <https://tech.alpsalpine.com/prod/e/html/multicontrol/switch/skrh/skrhade010.html>`_ from Alps Alpine.

 We originally selected the SKQUCAA010, also from Alps Alpine, which is easier to manipulate, but that part is reaching its `EOL <https://en.wikipedia.org/wiki/End-of-life_product>`_ and might not be easy to find soon.